Arniiiii/simdjson_use_release/README.md

 1. Add the project via CPM or add_subdirectory or whatever and set in options `simdjson_VERSION` to something like `3.10.1`
 2. Link the `simdjson` to your project.
-3. Include `simdjson.h` in your header files.
+3. Include `simdjson/simdjson.h` in your header files.

 # License